mlcommons/medperf/docs/mlcube_models.md

    ```bash
    pip install mlcube mlcube-docker
    ```
-5. Change the current directory to the `mlcube` folder within the `medperf/model` folder of the repository:
+5. Change the current directory to the `mlcube` folder within the `medperf/model` folder of the repository with
    ```bash
    cd medperf/model/mlcube
    ```